warelab/gramene-mongodb/ontologies/README.md

 > db.GO.find({ $text: { $search: "H3-K9 methylation" }},{ name:1,namespace:1,score: { $meta: "textScore"}}).sort({score: {$meta: "textScore"}})
 ```
 ## Remove unused documents in the NCBITaxon
 There are over 1 million terms in the NCBITaxon ontology, but Gramene only hosts a few tens of species.
-Once the maps collection has been populated in the cmap db it is possible to extract the NCBITaxon terms that are actually used and then remove any terms from the ontology db that are not in that list.
+Once the maps collection has been populated it is possible to extract the NCBITaxon terms that are actually used and then remove any terms from the ontology db that are not in that list.
 ```
-mongo cmap
+mongo search48
 > db.species.aggregate({$project: { "taxon_id": 1, _id:0}},{$group:{_id:"NA", ids : {$addToSet : "$taxon_id"}}})
 { "_id" : "NA", "ids" : [ 436017, 280699, 214687, 77586, 40149, 4537, 40148, 39947, 109376, 37682, 29760, 13333, 88036, 3641, 4572, 3694, 112509, 65489, 4533, 4538, 4565, 4113, 4529, 4536, 4558, 4081, 4528, 4577, 3702, 4555, 3880, 81972, 3760, 3218, 51351, 3847, 15368, 39946, 3055 ] }
 > use ontology